internxt/inxt-js/README.md

 - - - [X] Get original code from js lib
 - - - [X] Transcribe original code to TypeScript
 - - - [X] Test
+- - - [ ] Stop stream if shard integrity fails
+- - - [ ] Retry shard download if it fails (3-5 times)
+- - - [ ] If shard cannot be downloaded, request another mirror
+- - - [ ] Blacklist the failed mirror
+- - - [ ] Use some system to rewind stream and start again from the failed shard
 - - [X] Download file as a stream
+- - - [X] Create a dummy Readable stream
+- - - [X] Pipe stream to FileMuxer
 - - [X] Recompose file
 - - [X] Decrypt file
 - - [ ] Serve file
 - - - [ ] As path on CLI version
 - - - [ ] As blob in Browser version
 - - [ ] Use erasure codes
+- - - [ ] Detect if file can be recovered
+- - - [ ] Detect if file NEEDS to be recovered (missing shards)
+- - - [ ] Use parity shards to recompose the missing shards

   </details>

 <details>